madeline-underwood/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/2-multithreading.md

 ```

 {{% notice Note %}}
-The example repository is forked from the [original GitHub repository](https://github.com/marcpems/SpinTheCubeInGDI) and some minor modifications have been made to aid learning.
+The example repository is forked from the [original GitHub repository](https://github.com/marcpems/SpinTheCubeInGDI) and some minor modifications have been made for demonstration purposes.
 {{% /notice %}}

 ## Spin the cube introduction

-In Windows File Explorer, double-click `SpinTheCubeInGDI.sln` to open the project in Visual Studio.
+In Windows File Explorer, double-click **SpinTheCubeInGDI.sln** to open the project in Visual Studio.

 The source file `SpinTheCubeInGDI.cpp` implements a spinning cube.